-Pippy Possum shows children that you can achieve almost anything you dream about in this heart-warming song about something that is very dear to her in her home in the Magical Mountains.
+Pippy Possum shows children that you can achieve almost anything you dream of in this charming song about something that is very dear to Pippy, in her home in the Magical Mountains.

 Pippy and Ellie’s Adventure